SPLAT: Speech-Language Joint Pre-Training for Spoken Language Understanding: Method

 The input to most SLU tasks consists of only audio signals, but the model is required to conduct semantic understanding, which can be best handled when textual information is present.
 Therefore, we propose to align the pre-trained speech and language representations in a shared semantic latent space.

-Suppose an audio input $\{\bx_i\}_{i=1}^n$ comes with its transcript $\{\by_j\}_{j=1}^m$.
-We first prepend both inputs with a special token [CLS], which has learnable embeddings represented by $\bx_0$ and $\by_0$ respectively.
-The speech and language modules separately produce the output representations $\{\bs_0, ..., \bs_n\}$ and $\{\bt_0, ..., \bt_m\}$.
+Suppose a pair of speech and text data consisting of an acoustic feature sequence $(\bx_1, ..., \bx_n)$ and its transcript $(\by_1, ..., \by_m)$.
+The speech and language modules separately produce the output representations $(\bs_1, ..., \bs_n)$ and $(\bt_1, ..., \bt_m)$.
 We then propose two methods to align the embeddings from the modules: sequence-level and token-level alignment.

-\textbf{Sequence-level alignment}.
-As the special [CLS] token can be seen as a representation of the whole input sequence, we minimize the distance between the representation of [CLS] in speech input and that of [CLS] in text input:
+\paragraph{Sequence-level alignment} For sequence-level alignment, we treat the first embeddings from the two output representations, i.e., $\bs_{1}$ and $\bt_{1}$, as the sequence-level representations of their respective sequences, and minimize their L1-distance:

+Since our goal is to transfer the textual knowledge contained by the language module to the speech module, we only update the speech module to minimize $\mathcal{L}_{seq}$ and keep the language module fixed.

-After pre-training, the output embedding of [CLS] in the speech module will be close to its corresponding text embedding in the language module, even when the transcript is absent in downstream tasks.
-Thus, this alignment can help with sequence-level SLU tasks to predict the property of the whole audio input, e.g., intent classification.
+After pre-training, when the transcript is absent in downstream tasks, the first output embedding of the speech module $\bs_{1}$ will still be close to its corresponding text embedding $\bt_{1}$ from the language module, as if the transcript were given.
+It follows that $\bs_{1}$ can then be used to predict the property of the whole audio input, e.g., intent classification.

-\textbf{Token-level alignment}.
-To achieve a finer level of alignment, each audio feature should be compared with its corresponding text token.
-Although forced alignment~\citep{gorman2011prosodylab} can establish this correspondence between audio signals and individual words, it is very laborious to acquire such labeling.
-Therefore, we propose to automatically align audio features to textual tokens.
+\paragraph{Token-level alignment} To achieve a finer level of alignment, each audio feature should be compared with its each text token.
+Although forced alignment~\citep{gorman2011prosodylab} can establish this correspondence between audio signals and individual words, it requires a pre-trained ASR system to obtain.
+Here we propose a method that automatically aligns audio features with textual tokens.

-Inspired by BERTScore~\citep{zhang2020bertscore}, for each output text embedding $\bt_j$, we compute its cosine similarity with each output audio embedding $\bs_i$, and select the audio feature with the highest similarity.

-The alignment then maximizes the sum of these maximum similarities over all tokens, weighted by each token's inverse document frequency~(idf) to reduce the impact of common words:
+Inspired by BERTScore~\citep{zhang2020bertscore}, for each output text embedding~$\bt_j$, we first compute its cosine similarity with each output acoustic embedding~$\bs_i$, and select the acoustic feature with the highest similarity.
+Then, the alignment is performed by maximizing the sum of these maximum similarities over all tokens, weighted by each token's inverse document frequency~(idf) to reduce the impact of common words:

-The token-level alignment is illustrated in Figure~\ref{fig:lseq}.
-It can help with token-level SLU tasks to predict the category of various segments of audio input, e.g., extractive spoken question answering.